Ampck/future-block-pseudorandom/README.md

 This project includes a pseudorandom number generator compatible with all EVM blockchains.

 The following demonstration applications are also provided:
-- Coin Flip
+- CoinFlip.sol

-To utilize pseudorandom functions in your smart contract, import "Random.sol" into your solidity file and create the desired contract with "is Random"
+To utilize pseudorandom functions in your smart contract, inherit from "Random"

 # How does it work?